 - Advising clients on unique behavioral health regulatory matters, including compliance related to the requirements of the Mental Health Parity and Addiction Equity Act (federal Parity law)

 Bailey is a contributing author of Epstein Becker Green’s Telemental Health Laws app, a comprehensive survey of state telehealth laws, regulations, and policies for mental and behavioral health practitioners and stakeholders across all 50 states, the District of Columbia, and Puerto Rico.

-Her unique background working for a behavioral health organization combined with her in-depth knowledge of health care organization operations makes her exceptionally qualified to navigate clients through the complexities of the health care regulatory landscape at the state and federal level.
-Before embarking on a legal career, Bailey was a Program Director of the San Francisco branch of a national mental health organization, where, among other things, she directed and managed evidence-based education programs supporting individuals with mental health conditions (and their families) and managed city contracts with the San Francisco Department of Public Health’s Behavioral Health Services.
-She also launched an innovative psychiatric post-hospitalization program with San Francisco hospitals, which was recognized by the San Francisco Chronicle.
-In addition, Bailey served in various research roles, including as a Neuropsychological Activities Leader for Alzheimer’s Services Research at an adult health care facility in Southern California; a Research Assistant in the Department of Psychology and Social Behavior at the University of California, Irvine; a Neuropsychological Assessment Intern researching Alzheimer’s disease at a memory care provider in Southern California; and an OCD/Anxiety Researcher at a nonprofit psychiatric hospital in Rhode Island.
+Her background working for a nonprofit health organization, combined with her in-depth knowledge of health care organization operations, makes her exceptionally qualified to navigate clients through the complexities of the health care regulatory landscape at the state and federal level.
+Before embarking on a legal career, Bailey was a Program Director of the San Francisco branch of a national mental health organization, where, among other things, she directed and managed evidence-based education programs supporting individuals with mental health conditions (and their families) and managed city contracts with the San Francisco Department of Public Health.
+She also launched an innovative post-hospitalization program with San Francisco hospitals, which was recognized by the San Francisco Chronicle.